-Around the time of the first Rugby World Cup in 1987 the first league structure was formed and, based on a good showing in the previous season’s Herts President’s Cup, OAs found themselves in London League II and struggled to maintain that standard being relegated a couple of seasons later to League III.
+Around the time of the first Rugby World Cup in 1987 the first league structure was formed and, based on a good showing in the previous season’s Herts President’s Cup, OAs found themselves in London League II but struggled to maintain that standard being relegated a couple of seasons later to League III.
 The next few seasons saw an attritional revival culminating in promotion in 2002 (of which more later) to London 1.

 OAs celebrated this move by gaining promotion to London 1 in their first season of occupancy.
-After five seasons of finishing gradually higher and higher in the London 1 table, the 2010/2011 season saw the Club consolidate this by winning promotion to National League 2 South in an exciting and close fought play-off with Old Patesians from Cheltenham in front of a large and boisterous crowd.
+After five seasons of finishing gradually higher and higher in the London 1 table, the 2010/2011 season saw the club consolidate this by winning promotion to National League 2 South in an exciting and close play-off with Old Patesians from Cheltenham in front of a large and boisterous crowd.
 The 15-0 result also crowned OAs as the top old boys club in England.

 A roof over our heads

 This area of Cheapside Farm was renamed ‘Woollams’ in honour of Charles Woollam, a former mayor of the city in the nineteenth century and generous benefactor to the school.
 This site, opened in 2002, was and is considered one of the finest sporting facilities in Europe.
 The pitches have been layered and levelled to exacting specifications to produce a flat and well-drained surface.
 Many a yacht club looks in envy at the pavilion with its areas of canvas and wood which won an award for its architect.